ParadigmMC/mc-modpack-kit/README.md

 **mc-modpack-kit** is a GitHub Actions workflow template designed to simplify the release process of Minecraft modpacks using a structured monorepo approach.
 It automates essential tasks such as versioning, modpack building, and publishing on platforms like Modrinth and CurseForge.

 It also includes an `nix flake` for you fellow nix enjoyers!
+The actions also use it!

 ### Key Features